-Note: CerealCo is a fictitious company.
+\Note: CerealCo is a fictitious company.
 Any resemblance to an actual cereal company is coincidental.

-Best Practices - Contacting New Distributors

-Do Don't Email Content Short introductory email.
-Company facts plus web link.
-Lengthy email with generic claims on "why your brand is the best" Email Delivery Send on Monday.
-Distributor has week to review Send on Friday.
-Email lost over the weekend.
-Email Timing Should arrive to distributor at 2:00 pm his time.
-After the "morning rush."
-8:00 am/9:00 am emails are reviewed quickly and deleted Phone Contact Start calling 24 hours after initial email.
-Wait a week to call.
-Attachments No attachments on first email.
-Web link only.
-Send PowerPoints or pricing on first email Follow-Up Constantly, if you believe it's a good candidate.
-Wait for distributor to contact you In Country Meeting Best opportunity to review your brand proposition.
-Create relationship without market visit.
+Best Practices - Contacting New Distributors Don't Do Lengthy email with Short introductory email.
+Email Content generic claims on Company facts plus web link. "why your brand is the best" Send on Monday.
+Send on Friday.
+Email Delivery Distributor has week to review Email lost over the weekend.
+Should arrive to distributor 8:00 am/9:00 am emails are Email Timing at 2:00 pm his time. reviewed quickly and deleted After the "morning rush."
+Start calling 24 hours Phone Contact Wait a week to call. after initial email.
+No attachments on first email.
+Send PowerPoints or Attachments pricing on first email Web link only.
+Constantly, if you believe Wait for distributor to Follow-Up it's a good candidate. contact you Best opportunity to review Create relationship without In Country Meeting your brand proposition. market visit.